xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Threats to Validity

 \subsection{Internal validity}

-The fine-tuning of Qwen3-32B on a Chain-of-Thought–enriched penetration testing dataset introduces potential internal threats.
+The fine-tuning of Qwen3-32B on a CoT-enriched pentest dataset introduces potential internal threats.
 Certain vulnerability classes and exploitation strategies are disproportionately represented, which may bias the model toward specific attack vectors while limiting its capacity to generalize to underrepresented scenarios.
 Moreover, the integration of prompting strategies and toolchains may embed implicit task-specific heuristics, raising the possibility that reported improvements partly reflect dataset artifacts rather than genuine reasoning ability.
 Such factors must be considered when interpreting performance gains on structured benchmarks.